blake122096/osticket-prereqs/README.md

 <br/>

 <p>
-Extract the osticket zipped folder and move the extracted upload folder into C:\inetpub\wwwwroot, then rename upload to osTicket (it must be exact).
+Extract the contents of the osTicket zip file.
+Move the upload folder from the extracted files to C:\inetpub\wwwroot and rename it to osTicket (it must  be exact).

 </p>
 <p>